-There has been much growth in the last three years Opportunity Youth Academy has operated as a dependent charter.
+There has been much growth in the last three years that Opportunity Youth Academy has operated as a dependent charter.
 Student enrollment and Average Daily Attendance (ADA) has almost tripled in three years.
-Teachers, para educators, a registrar, a college liaison, a mental health therapist, and navigators were hired help to support the growth in student needs and daily operations of OYA.
+Teachers, para educators, a registrar, a college liaison, a mental health therapist, and navigators were hired help to support the overall growth of OYA.
 OYA implemented a college/career readiness online curriculum for students can explore career interests, create post-secondary transition plans, schedule community college visits, and apply for scholarships.

 Partnerships with community organizations have also grown over the last three years.
-Santa Clara County Intern & Earn Program provide interns to work at several OYA sites; Bay Area Tutoring Associations provide tutors who support students academically; Year Up offers Career Labs a job training program; and Inclusion Collaborative from Santa Clara County Office of Education offers teachers and para educators coaching in blended learning strategies and best practices.
+Santa Clara County Intern & Earn Program provide interns to work at several OYA sites; Bay Area Tutoring Associations provide tutors who support students academically; Year Up offers Career Labs a job training program; and Inclusion Collaborative from Santa Clara County Office of Education offers in implementing blended learning strategies and best practices.